nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a Property : `addProperty`

 Add a property listing to an existing person in the address book.
+Note that although multiple of the same field may be entered, only the last (most up to date one) will be recorded.

 Format: `addProperty INDEX address/ADDRESS town/TOWN type/TYPE size/SIZE bed/NUMBER_OF_BEDROOMS bath/NUMBER_OF_BATHROOMS price/PRICE`